V4Fire/Core/src/core/queue/README.md

 # core/queue

-This module provides an abstract class for a [[Queue]] data structure.
+This module provides an abstract class for any [[Queue]] data structure.
+For convenience, the underlying queue API is fairly close to the regular JS array API.

 The submodules contain different classes and interfaces that extends or implements that class.
 The main module re-exports these implementations:

 * `AbstractQueue` — an alias for [`core/queue/interface/Queue`](src_core_queue_interface.html);